-- 2.1 The Local Development Scheme (LDS) is a project plan for preparing new planning policy documents.
+2.1 The Local Development Scheme (LDS) is a project plan for preparing new planning policy documents.
 The LDS which applied during the policy period was published in 2020.
 This indicated an intention to undertake a Pre-submission Consultation on the Emerging Plan in March 2022, with Submission following in August 2022.
 Examination was expected to commence in December 2022 with Adoption expected in August 2023.
-It was clear that progress against this timetable had slipped within the monitoring period, largely due to delays in assembling the necessary sub-regional evidence required to underpin the emerging plan. - 2.2 A new Local Development Scheme (LDS 2023) was published shortly after the close of the Monitoring Period.
-This can be viewed on the Councils website here1.
-This revised LDS sets out the timetable for the preparation of the emerging Local Plan taking account of the time required to complete sub regional evidence gathering.
-The Council now expects to Adopt its Local Plan in March 2026.
+It was clear that progress against this timetable had slipped within the monitoring period, largely due to delays in assembling the necessary sub-regional evidence required to underpin the emerging plan.

+2.2 A new Local Development Scheme (LDS 2023) was published in July 2023.
+This can be viewed on the Councils website here This revised LDS sets out the timetable for the preparation of the emerging Local Plan taking account of the time required to complete sub regional evidence gathering.
+The Council expected to Adopt its Local Plan in March 2026.
+A Regulation 19 consultation is expected to commence in Summer 2025.